 Time-saving

-They can also be set to come on at a certain time meaning you can have your meal start at 5 pm while you are travelling home and when you get in the meal is done.
+They can also be set to come on at a certain time meaning you can have your meal start at 5 pm while you are traveling home and when you get in the meal is done.
 You can use the time-saving aspects to free you up for your exercise routine.
 Perhaps you have exercise and fitness goals but find it hard to find the time, perhaps an Instant Pot can help.

 For all these advantages there are still some disadvantages to an Instant Pot.